woocommerce/woocommerce-admin/client/components/table/README.md

 `Table` itself can be used outside of the Card + filtering context for displaying any tabular data.

+`TableSummary` can also be used alone, and will display the list of data passed in on a single line.

 ## How to use:

 ```jsx